FOR HOSPITALS, CLINICS & HEALTHCARE LEADERS

 Sam uses structured, conservative protocols to flag red-flag symptoms, determine urgency, and guide patients safely — always erring on the side of caution.

-At the end of each call, Sam produces a clear summary including symptoms, red flags, recommended routing, and urgency — so your nurses focus only on complex cases.
+Each call can produce a clear summary including symptoms, red flags, recommended routing, and urgency — so nurses focus on complex cases.

 When organizations run Sam as an after-hours or overflow pilot, these are the kinds of operational outcomes we aim for while keeping safety conservative and nurse-led.